Skindrila/3DPrinter/README.md

 | Teflon tube for 1.75 mm plastic | https://bit.ly/2J3NOxo |

 You also need 3 CD/DVD drives with stepper motors, plastic for printing and various consumables.

+****
+# Used software.
+I use Pronterface to control the printer.
+You can download it from the link (https://bit.ly/2vEQcSh) or from this folder.